Olivier Voutier

-Olivier Voutier (born 30 May 1796 in Thouars, France; died 18 April 1877 at Hyères, France) was a French naval officer who discovered the statue of the Venus de Milo in 1820, and fought in the Greek War of Independence.
+Olivier Voutier (born 30 May 1796 in Thouars, France; died 18 April 1877 in Hyères, France) was a French naval officer who discovered the statue of the Venus de Milo in 1820, and fought in the Greek War of Independence.

 Discovery of the Venus de Milo

 Voutier was the son of a naval officer, and at the age of fifteen entered the Naval School in Brest.
-In April 1820, at the age of twenty-three he was an ensign on the French naval schooner Estafette stopping at the island in Milo in the Aegean.
+In April 1820, at the age of twenty-three he was an ensign on the French naval schooner Estafette stopping at the island in Milos in the Aegean.
 He was interested in the history of ancient Greece, and decided to see if he could find any objects of interest.
 He took two sailors with shovels and picks, and began digging in the ruins of an ancient theater located on the side of the island's highest hill.
 Voutier and the sailors found marble fragments, a bust, a carved foot, and two statues missing their heads, hands and feet.

-What happened next was described by author Gregory Curtis in his 2004 Disarmed, the Story of the Venus de Milo:

-"As Voutier and the two sailors were digging, another man, a local farmer as it turned out, was also working just twenty paces away trying to remove the stones from an ancient wall to use in a structure he was building on his farm.
-Voutier, glancing over that way, noticed that the man had stopped digging for the moment and was staring at something in a niche he had uncovered in the wall.
-His posture was curious enough that Voutier went to look himself.

-As Voutier drew near, he could see that the farmer was busy again, covering something with dirt.
-Peering into the darkness of the chamber where the farmer was working, Voutier saw a statue, or at least the upper half of one, lying on its side and still partly buried.
-Its odd shape made it useless as a building block, so the farmer had decided to cover it over.
-Voutier gave him a small bribe to dig up the statue instead.
-It didn't take long to push aside the accumulated dirt and stones and prop the object up.
-It was the nude upper body of a woman.
-The tip of her nose and the small bun of hair gathered at the back of her head were both broken off.
-There was an ugly hole in her right side that Voutier assumed was the result of some crude restoration from long ago.
-Stains, nicks, and scrapes, evidently from the time when it had first fallen over, covered the surface of the statue.
-But despite these imperfections, Voutier sensed from the first glance that he was seeing something extraordinary.
-This torso was more glorious than anything he could have hoped to find when he set out that morning with the two sailors and a few picks and shovels.